pdorrell/melody_scripter/README.rst

 Except for the very first note, Melody Scripter does not provide for each note to specify its octave.
 Instead, pitch values are specified relatively to the previous note.
 If no "ups" or "downs" markers are specified, the rule is to always choose the closest possibility.
-If this choice is ambiguous, ie when going from 'f' to 'b', then an error occurs.
+If this choice is ambiguous, eg when going from 'f' to 'b' or vice versa, then an error occurs.

-If one up or one down is specified, then the next note should be the first note above or below the previous note, respectively.
-If more than one up or down marker is given, the go an extra octave up or down for each extra marker.
+If one up or one down is specified, then the next note should be the first note matching the given note letter, above or below the previous note, respectively.
+If more than one up or down marker is given, then go an extra octave up or down for each extra marker.

 So, for example, "c" followed by "e" means go up to the next "e", and "c" followed by "^e" *also* means go up to the next "e".
 Whereas "^^e" means go up 9 notes to the "e"